 Workspace is an interactive environment (Jupyter Lab) for developing and running code.
 You can run Jupyter notebooks, Python scripts and much more.
 All the files and data in your workspace will be preserved for you, across restarts.
 You can think of it as your persistent, on-demand machine on the cloud.

-Workspace is currently in beta and under active development.
+Workspace is currently under active development.
 If you have feedback or feature requests, please let us know - via the chat bubble in your Workspace or email firstname.lastname@example.org

 Creating a new workspace¶

 To create a new workspace click the Create Workspace button in your project page.
 Choose the environment you need and the machine you want to use.

 Stopping a workspace¶

 You can see the current status of your workspace in the top bar.
 If you want to stop this workspace, click the Shutdown button.
 All your files and directories in the current directory (

 /floyd/home) will be saved and persisted.

 Important: Save all your notebooks and files before shutting down the workspace.
 All running notebooks and scripts will be stopped during Shutdown.